ashn-dot-dev/lumpy/README.md

 Hello, world!
 ```

-Lumpy uses value semantics, so assignment operations copy the contents or
+Lumpy uses value semantics, so assignment operations copy the contents (i.e.
-"value" of an object when performing the assignment.
-After an assignment
+the "value") of an object when executed.
+After an assignment statement such as
-statement such as `a = b`, the objects `a` and `b` will contain separate copies
+`a = b`, the objects `a` and `b` will contain separate copies of the same
-of the same value.
-Lumpy also performs equality comparisons based on structural
+value.
+Lumpy also performs equality comparisons based on structural equality,
-equality, so if two object have the same contents, then they are considered to
+so if two object have the same contents, then they are considered to be equal.
-be equal.

 ```
 # examples/value-semantics-and-structural-equality.lumpy